Aschen/kuzzle-plugin-advanced-boilerplate/README.md

 Hooks and pipes must be declared in the file `KuzzlePlugin.js`.
 The corresponding methods must also be declared in this file.

-## Plugin deployment

-### On an existing Kuzzle

-Clone this repository locally and make it accessible from the `plugins/enabled` directory relative to the Kuzzle installation directory.
-A common practice is to put the code of the plugin in `plugins/available` and create a symbolic link to it in `plugins/enabled`.

 ```js
   init (customConfig, content) {
     // [...]